MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

     `sudo ufw status numbered`.
 You should see that the ports 2222 and 9651 are open and accessible.
 We will be using port 2222 for SSH.
 Port 22 should not be open.
 If port 22 is open then you can close it. `sudo ufw delete allow 22`

+### Step 7.1: How to log into your server after Step 7.

+Please note that from now on, to log into your server you will have to specify the port 2222, so use the following:

+`ssh mainuser@{IP} -p 2222`

 ### Step 8: Configure sudo privileges
 1. Open the sudoers file for editing by running the following command: